Mustafa Bayram

 Mustafa Bayram refused all positions, assets and properties that they wanted to give him.
 He went back to Yemen and made his plan with Hoca Sefer to take revenge.
-Mustafa Bayram ordered his men to hunt down and kill al-Rumi.
+Mustafa Bayram ordered his men to hunt down and kill Barbarossa although this plan seems to have failed as Barbarossa died peacefully in Istanbul in 1546.
 Then he claimed to be Selman Reis' successor.
 However the political situation forced him to abandon Yemen and disappear.
 Mustafa Bayram, the hero of Diu and the man who saved Islam's honor from Manuel I of Portugal, then sailed away and continued his life as a pirate.